openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

     * it reverts some of ``/openedx/config/cms.yml`` with new "defaults";

-    * and it uses certain values ``/openedx/config/cms.yml`` to conditionally override more settings and update certain dictionary settings, in a way which is not documented.
+    * and it uses certain values from ``/openedx/config/cms.yml`` to conditionally override more settings and update certain dictionary settings, in a way which is not documented.

 This is very difficult to reason about.
 Configuration complexity is frequently cited as a chief area of pain for Open edX developers and operators.